quic/aimet/Docs/user_guide/model_quantization.rst

         AIMET provies an API that integrates the post-training quantization techniques described below.
 AutoQuant is recommended for PTQ.
 If desired, individual techniques can be invoked using standalone feature specific APIs.

-        - :ref:`Adaptive Rounding (Adaround)<ug-adaround>`:
+        - :ref:`Adaptive Rounding (AdaRound)<ug-adaround>`:
             Determines optimal rounding for weight tensors to improve quantized performance.

         - :ref:`Cross-Layer Equalization<ug-post-training-quantization>`:
             Equalizes weight ranges in consecutive layers.

-    - :ref:`Bias Correction<ug-post-training-quantization>`:
+    - :ref:`Bias Correction<ug-post-training-quantization>` [Deprecated]:
-        Corrects for a shift in layer outputs due to quantization noise.
-Bias Correction and Adaptive Rounding should not be applied in the same workflow; users should apply either Adaptive Rounding only or Bias Correction only.
-It is recommended to try using Adaptive Rounding first, and only try Bias Correction if results are not satisfactory.
+        Bias Correction is considered deprecated.
+It is advised to use AdaRound instead.

 - Quantization-Aware Fine-Tuning (QAT)
     QAT allows users to take a QuantSim model and further fine-tune the model parameters by taking quantization into